-Certification Asian Agri's Journey Target 2023 Progress ANSTAINAGITH PALMON In 2012, we received the first RSPO certification of our scheme smallholder.
+Certification Asian Agri's Journey Target 2023 Progress STAINABILE ON THE PALM ON THE In 2012, we received the first RSPO certification of our scheme smallholder.
 In 2017, we assisted certifications for 100% of our scheme smallholder plantations in Riau and Jambi.
 RSPO certification for 5,000 independent smallholders by 2030 Certified 449 independent smallholders in 2023 Indonesian Sustainable Palm Oil In 2017, our independent smallholders in Amanah Association obtained the first ever ISPO certification for independent smallholders in Indonesia In 2018, we achieved the first ISPO certification for our scheme smallholders in KUD Bukit Potalo Begin ISPO certification as mandated by the Government by 2024.
 100% ISPO certification for smallholders by 2030. • 27 cooperatives (KUD) audited for ISPO certification in 2023 alone.
-19 of them were certified in 2023 ISCC The control is an analysis of Control Controllation In 2013, we achieved the first certification for our scheme smallholders In 2014, we completed 100% of the certifications for our scheme smallholders Maintain the certifications of scheme smallholders Maintain the certifications of scheme smallholders.
+19 of them were certified in 2023 ISCC We are a first a market is Contrac Cartification In 2013, we achieved the first certification for our scheme smallholders In 2014, we completed 100% of the certifications for our scheme smallholders Maintain the certifications of scheme smallholders Maintain the certifications of scheme smallholders.